dotnet/aspnetcore/docs/UpdatingMajorVersionAndTFM.md

 * Add entries to [nuget.config](/nuget.config) for the new Major Version's feed.
 This just means copying the current feeds (e.g. `dotnet7` and `dotnet7-transport`) and adding entries for the new feeds (`dotnet8` and `dotnet8-transport`).
 Make an effort to remove old feeds here at the same time.
 * In [src/ProjectTemplates/Shared/TemplatePackageInstaller.cs](/src/ProjectTemplates/Shared/TemplatePackageInstaller.cs), add entries to `_templatePackages ` for `Microsoft.DotNet.Web.ProjectTemplates` and `Microsoft.DotNet.Web.Spa.ProjectTemplates` matching the new version.

+### Validation

+* CI must be green.
+* Assets produced by the build (packages, installers) should have the new branding version (e.g. if you have just updated `MajorVersion` to `8`, packages should be branded `8.0.0-alpha.1.{BuildNumber}`).
+* Assemblies produced by the build should have the new `AssemblyVersion` (e.g. if you have just updated `MajorVersion` to `8`, Assemblies should have `AssemblyVersion` `8.0.0.0`).

 ## Updating TFM

 Once dotnet/runtime has updated their TFM, we update ours in the dependency update PR ingesting that change.
 We won't be able to ingest new dotnet/runtime dependencies in `main` until this is done.
 For an example, [this](https://github.com/dotnet/aspnetcore/pull/36328) is the PR where we updated our TFM to `net7.0`.
 This step can be tricky - we have workarounds in [eng/tools/GenerateFiles/Directory.Build.targets.in](/eng/tools/GenerateFiles/Directory.Build.targets.in) to make the build work before we get an SDK containing runtime bits with the new TFM.
-We copy the `KnownFrameworkReference`, `KnownRuntimePack`, and `KnownAppHostPack` from the previous TFM, give them the incoming runtime dependency versions, and give them the new TFM.
-This allows us to build against the new TFM before we get an SDK with a reference to it, but there are often problems that arise in this area.
+We copy the `KnownFrameworkReference`, `KnownRuntimePack`, and `KnownAppHostPack` from the previous TFM, give them the incoming runtime dependency versions, and give them the new TFM (these TFMs no-op most of the time - they only apply during this period when we're using an SDK that doesn't know about the new TFM).
+These workarounds allow us to build against the new TFM before we get an SDK with a reference to it, but there are often problems that arise in this area.
 The best way to debug build errors related to FrameworkReferences it to get a binlog of a failing project (`dotnet build /bl`) and look at the inputs to the task that failed.
 Confirm that the `Known___` items look as expected (there is an entry with the current TFM & the current dotnet/runtime dependency version), and look at the source code of the task in [dotnet/sdk](https://github.com/dotnet/sdk) for hints.

 ### Required changes